 The Public Health Management certificate has three main objectives:

 - Prepare individuals interested in public health management as well as public health workers to address the multi-factorial management issues in Kentucky in their workplaces by enhancing public health management skills.
-The Graduate Certificate in Public Health Management does not take the place of the Masters in Public Health with a concentration in Health Services Management, but instead provides individuals who have completed related professional programs with expanded management capabilities.
+The Graduate Certificate in Public Health Management does not take the place of the Masters in Public Health with a concentration in Health Management and Policy, but instead provides individuals who have completed related professional programs with expanded management capabilities.

 - Provide students with theoretical, practical, and relevant educational experiences in management to enhance the health and welfare of populations in Kentucky, the nation, and around the globe.